Libya: Gadhafi's son Saif runs for president | DW | 14.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The son of late Libyan dictator Moammar Gadhafi is set to take a tilt at the country’s presidency.
+Seif al-Islam, the son of late Libyan dictator Moammar Gadhafi, is set to take a tilt at the country’s presidency.
+He had been sentenced to death by a Tripoli court for war crimes.

-Libya's election commission on Sunday said Saif al-Islam al-Gadhafi, son of former leader Moammar Gadhafi, had registered to be a presidential candidate in the country's December 24th general election.
+Libya's election commission on Sunday said Seif al-Islam al-Gadhafi, son of former leader Moammar Gadhafi, had registered to be a presidential candidate in the country's December 24th general election.

 Libya has been engulfed in chaos since a NATO-backed uprising in 2011 that toppled and killed longtime dictator Gadhafi.

-In an interview with the New York Times in July, the first he had given a Western publication for years, Saif hinted at a presidential bid this year.
+In an interview with the New York Times in July, the first he had given a Western publication for years, Seif hinted at a presidential bid this year.

-Saif Gadhafi is among the more prominent names expected to run in a race that also includes General Khalifa Haftar, parliamentary speaker Aguila Saleh, and Prime Minister Abdul Hamid Mohammed Dbeibah.
+Seif Gadhafi is among the more prominent names expected to run in a race that is also expected to include General Khalifa Haftar, parliamentary speaker Aguila Saleh, and Prime Minister Abdul Hamid Mohammed Dbeibah.

 Despite his father's well-documented eccentricity and brutality, the Gadhafi family remains popular with a constituency of Libyans.